 State of Israel

-5. Multilateral context: Israel was reviewed by the Committee on the Elimination of Racial Discrimination on 4-5 December 2019 (concluding observations adopted on 12 December 2019), and by the Committee on Economic, Social and Cultural Rights on 2-3 October 2019 (concluding observations adopted on 18 October 2019).
-Israel was reviewed in the context of the Universal Periodic Review of the Human Rights Council on 23 January 2018.
-Israel noted recommendations pertaining to the incorporation of the definition of torture from the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment into domestic legislation.
-Israel has not offered a standing invitation to all Special Procedures mandate holders.
-It continues to refuse cooperating with the UN Special Rapporteur on the situation of Human rights in the Palestinian Territory occupied since 1967.
-Israel has in 2019 received reminders of pending visit requests from the Special Rapporteur on Racism, the Working Group on people of African Descent, the Special Rapporteur on Toxic Waste.
-Still pending visit requests remain from the Special Rapporteur on Torture, the Working Group on Mercenaries, the Special Rapporteur on Human Rights Defenders and the Working Group on Arbitrary Detention.
-The last visit by Special Procedures was the Special Rapporteur on Violence against Women in 2016.
+Israel was reviewed by the UN Committee for the Elimination of Racial Discrimination in 2019 and the Committee issued its concluding observations in January 2020 (5) including a number of recommendations.
+Israel continues to refuse to cooperate with the UN Special Rapporteur on the situation of human rights in the Palestinian Territory occupied since 1967.
+Visit requests are still pending from the Special Rapporteur on racism, the Working Group on people of African descent and the Special Rapporteur on toxic waste.
+Past – and still pending visit requests – remain from the Special Representative on torture, the Working Group on mercenaries, the Special Rapporteur on human rights defenders and the Working Group on arbitrary detention.
+The last visit by Special Procedures in Israel was the Special Rapporteur on Violence against Women in 2016.

 The human rights situation in the oPt is also regularly addressed through EU statements under item 4 in the UN Human Rights Council.
 The Human Rights Council maintained its traditionalfocus on Israel during 2020 with four resolutions focusing on the situation in the oPt.